-Environmental Approvals: On 30 July 201215, Alara announced that its joint venture partner, Manajem, has received confirmation The approvals require the commencement of construction within one year.
+Environmental Approvals: On 30 July 201215, Alara announced that its joint venture partner, Manajem, has received confirmation from the Presidency of Meteorology and Environment in Saudi Arabia of the grant of approvals for construction and mining operations at the Khnaiguiyah Project.
+The approvals require the commencement of construction within one year.